rolandyuwy/tp/docs/UserGuide.md

 ## Sort food items by expiry date

 The `sortexpiry` command sorts the list of food items by expiry date from oldest to newest.
-With this, you can easily tell which foods are expiring first.
+With this, you can easily tell which food items are expiring first.

 **Format:** `sortexpiry`